fdcoull/set08103_assessment/use-cases/use-case-4.md

-# USE CASE: 4 Produce a Report on the Salary of Employees of a Given Role
+# USE CASE: 4 Produce a report on the top N populated cities in an area where N is provided by me.

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As an *HR advisor* I want *to produce a report on the salary of employees of a given role* so that *I can support financial reporting of the organisation.*
+As a member of the organisation I want to produce a report on the top N populated cities in an area where N is provided by me.

 ### Scope